iagokrt/node.js-local-development/README.md

  2. Now, with the generated test file, you have the flexibility to effortlessly create test cases and assertions either before or after completing the problem.
- 3. Finally, run these tests 🧪
+ 3. Finally, run tests 🧪

 ### Here's an example of how the initial test execution appears.